christiankevintraore/Regression-and-Classification-Model-Selection-Beginners-Playbook/README.md

 Also notice that the datasets, for test purpose, were took from the provided resources of this course.

 ## Main upcoming features
+* Correcting of the usage of Confusion Matrix for Classification synthesis table (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
-* Direct data manipulation and exportation through input parameters (in few days).
+* Direct data manipulation and exportation through input parameters (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
-* Data preprocessing : handling missing data and categorical features encoding through several predefined algorithms (in few days).
+* Data preprocessing : handling missing data and categorical features encoding through several predefined algorithms (The codes are in 'Data_Preprocessing_Implementation' branche, writing the wiki).
-* Automatic tuning of Regressors and Classifiers input parameters to find the best accuracy scores (next big push on February or March).
+* Automatic tuning of Regressors and Classifiers input parameters to find the best accuracy scores (next big push on April or May).

 ## Dataset Template
 * *To work properly with this tool, your dataset should have consecutive independent variable columns ; and only one dependant variable column.*